 Thank you, everyone, for coming along to this information session about The English Academy.
-I hope you’ll find it helpful.
-If you are interested in booking a summer school place for your child with us to help them improve their English, please feel free to ask me any questions at the end and I’ll be happy to help you.
-I’ll begin with a little bit of background about The English Academy so that you have an idea of what we offer our customers.
+I hope you'll find it helpful.
+If you are interested in booking a summer school place for your child with us to help them improve their English, please feel free to ask me any questions at the end and I'll be happy to help you.
+I'll begin with a little bit of background about The English Academy so that you have an idea of what we have to offer our customers.

 Well, The English Academy was founded 5 years ago with just 1 language school located on Regent Street in London.
 Then, 2 years ago we added 3 new schools in various cities around the UK, and that's when we started running summer schools.
 We grew quite rapidly after that and we've been running 23 language schools for the past year and a half.

 If you book summer school in Liverpool, you can choose from 5 different centres in various parts of the city.
 In Manchester, we now have over 8 schools where we run classes for teenagers and children.
 London is where we have the majority of our centres, and there you'll have a choice of 10 schools in 6 different boroughs.
 We are currently looking into expanding into Scotland.
 We have a number of potential properties there, which we are looking into converting into schools.